ortizdavid/go-nopain/pubsub/README.md

 # pubsub

-Package that Simplifies the interaction with a queue Handle Publish and Saubscribe to a message broker
+Package that Simplifies the interaction with a queue Handle Publish and Subscribe to a message broker

 ## Message brokers
 - [x] RabbitMQ

+## Features
+- Publish messages
+- Subscribe messages